Creating Customer Value or Should I Say Removing Non-Value

 Value Added Flow Analysis

-1. Capture all the steps in the entire activity/process from beginning to end.
+1. Capture all the steps in the entire activity or process from start to finish.

-1. To do this you follow one of those “things” (paper or product) from the receiving dock to the customers hands.
+2. Follow one of those ‘things’ (paper or product) from the receiving dock to the customer’s hands.

 Eliminating Non Value Added Steps